CS126SP20/final-project-tessarm2/DEVELOPMENT.md

 4/24/20
 ---
-After this, I got used to using poSpritesheet and managed to get the chicken animation to play.
+After the above, I got used to using poSpritesheet and managed to get the chicken animation to play.
 However, it would only play in the top right corner.
 I considered editing the library, but realized if I changed the matrices of opengl, I could draw the player wherever I needed.
 On top of that, I realized